Fania/magic/readme.md

 - [ ] extract more behaviour out to backend
 - [ ] partition order 5 by magic square classification?
 - [ ] partition by number, e.g. simply group every 1000?
-- [ ] cache needs updating if changes on server
-- [ ] cache only adds new resources in, not updates out-of-date ones?
 - [ ] merge sharedLengths into one file via couch? to simplify caching

 ### Interface

-- [ ] dark mode
 - [ ] add other orders to print stylesheet
 - [ ] modal being added twice after print dialog triggered
 - [ ] create new research page